 A testamentary trust is a trust that forms upon the death of the grantor.
 It is typically specified in the person’s will, though a will may contain more than one testamentary trust and it may address all or any portion of an estate.
 A testamentary trust is also sometimes referred to as a will trust or a trust under will.

 A family trust is often intended to benefit the children and descendants of the trust’s grantor.
 A family trust may designate beneficiaries both within or outside of the family.

 Finally, a special needs trust, or supplemental needs trust, is a specialized legal document that is designed to benefit an individual who has a disability.
 A special needs trust can be a stand-alone document, or it can be part of a larger estate.
 This trust allows a person with a qualifying disability or illness to have an unlimited amount of assets held in a trust for his or her benefit.
 Further, these assets are not considered countable assets when qualifying for government benefits like:

 – Subsidized housing

 – Other benefits based on need

 While they’re not yet available in Arizona, ABLE accounts could allow for tax-exempt savings accounts for disability-related expenses.
 Find out more about these from the Arizona Developmental Disabilities Planning Council.
-Also subscribe to our blog for news about their adoption in Arizona.

 Creating a trust in Arizona